-- Animal studies focus on the role of the endothelium and endothelial-derived factors with emphasis on endothelin and nitric oxide as modulators of coronary vascular tone.
+- Animal studies.
+Work focuses on the role of the endothelium and endothelial-derived factors with emphasis on endothelin and nitric oxide as modulators of coronary vascular tone.

-- In vitro studies include large and micro vessels organ bath, immunohistochemical studies for in-depth investigation of the role of the endothelium in cardiovascular diseases.
+- In vitro studies.
+Research in this area includes large-vessel and microvessel organ baths and immunohistochemical studies for in-depth investigation of the role of the endothelium in cardiovascular diseases.

 Dr. Lerman's research goal is to increase the understanding of how the heart functions, with the long-term aim of translating this knowledge into new strategies to prevent and treat heart disease.